-Basically, debt funds invest in fixed interest, generating securities like government securities, treasury bills, commercial paper. corporate bonds and other money market instruments.
+Basically, debt funds invest in fixed interest, generating securities like government securities, treasury bills, and commercial papers. corporate bonds and other money market instruments.

 Moreover, investors should understand that even in the worst scenario, if a default happens, then the returns will not turn negative.
 The simple reason is that the exposure is not high.

-If you are still on panic mode, then you should consider re-checking your risk profile.
+If you are still in panic mode, then you should consider re-checking your risk profile.

-Moreover, this is something you should check before investing in the fund.
+Moreover, this is something you should check before investing in debt funds.
 You should carefully understand the risk involved in the schemes at the time of investing.
 There will be up and down movements in the credit risk funds.

 Now, what are the alternatives available to shift from your current debt funds?